-Self-Care & Wellness Assessment Inventory
+Self-Care & Wellness Assessment

-you to fill out an attached 80-question Self-Care and Wellness Assessment and
+The Office of Student Counseling invites you to fill out the Self-Care and Wellness Assessment and

-Goal-Setting Tool.
-Both are intended to help you assess your
+Goal-Setting Tool to assess your

 Be sure your goals are your goals.
 If you set a

 self-care intention which feels like a "should", you may be setting the